Nanobot234/Computer-Parts-E-Store/README.md

 # CSC32200-Project

+A desktop app created with the PyQt framework that allows users to purchase computer parts on demand.

 .ui files are basically xml files that hold all of the GUI design information.
 They can be opened in QTDesigner for previewing and further editing.
 The main.py file is where all of the logic is. .ui files are loaded into the .py file.